RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/Part2- Luks Encryption/README_lab2.md

 Add a layer of <b>data-at-rest protection</b> to the infrastructure built in Lab 1.
 The target is the database server — identified as the most critical asset — using LUKS disk encryption on a dedicated secondary disk.
 </p>

----

-<h2>🔎 Risk analysis first</h2>
+<h2> Risk analysis first</h2>

-<p>Before any technical implementation, a risk analysis was done to identify which component actually needed encryption.</p>
+<p>Before any technical implementation, a risk analysis has to be done to identify which component actually needs encryption.</p>

 <p>The main threat scenario considered:</p>
 <ul>